-These types of immune therapies are made from your own harvested immune cells.
+As you read on you will learn how these types of immune therapies are made from your own harvested immune cells.

 The key here is the quality of cells produced, expertise and technique and a long history using vaccines with significant numbers of patients.
-This is why WE ONLY REFER OUR PATIENTS TO ONE CLINIC.

 Drug based immune therapies: